saltlab/clematis/README.md

 Monitoring, logging, and understanding JavaScript events.

+## Application Dependencies

+Currrently, the Metis project is designed to run from within the Eclipse IDE.
+Additionally, both [Mozilla Firefox](http://www.mozilla.org/en-US/firefox/new/) and [Apache Maven](http://maven.apache.org/download.cgi) will be needed to successfully run this project.
+Support for Google Chrome is planned for future iterations of Metis.

 ## Installation

-Currrently, the Metis project is designed to run from within the Eclipse IDE.
 In terms of installation, setting up the project is easier than ever.
 Simply checkout the project from GitHub and import it into Eclipse as an existing Maven project (File > Import... > Maven > Existing Maven Projects).
 In order to do this you will need the [m2e plugin for Eclipse](http://eclipse.org/m2e/download/).
 This provides Maven integration for Eclipse and simplifies the handling of project dependencies.
 Please note that it may take a few minutes to compile Metis after the first import.

 ## Configuration